apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/high-availability/high-availability.md

    ![Redis info replication](../../../img/redis-ha-info-replication.png)

-   From the output, `redis-cluster-redis-1` has been assigned as the secondary's pod.
+   From the output, `redis-cluster-redis-1` has been assigned as the primary's pod.

 5. Describe the cluster and check the instance role.